| I

 believe this has been a worthwhile pursuit.
 Unfortunately, John

 Jackson passed away at the beginning of 2002.
+All

 in all, I conducted 4 interviews (John Jackson, David Gogo, Johnny